artyuum/request-dto-mapper-bundle/README.md

 class PostController extends AbstractController
 {
-    #[Dto(source: JsonSource::class, subject: PostDto::class, validate: true)]
+    #[Dto(source: JsonSource::class, subject: PostPayload::class, validate: true)]
-    public function __invoke(PostDto $postDto): Response
+    public function __invoke(PostPayload $postPayload): Response
     {
-        // At this stage, your DTO has automatically been mapped and validated.
+        // At this stage, your DTO has automatically been mapped (from the JSON input) and validated.
         // Your controller can safely be executed knowing that the submitted content
         // matches your requirements (defined in your DTO through the validator constraints).
     }